 - We require at least 2 photos per costume from any angle of any size and at any stage of construction.
 This does not count as your construction portfolio during your construction judging.
 These photos are simply to prove that the cosplay exists or that work on it has begun.

-- Background Image/Video: New for 2016, contestants will be able to submit an image or video that will be shown on the screen behind them during their performance.
+- Background Image/Video: Contestants will be able to submit an image or video that will be shown on the screen behind them during their performance.
 This image/video must be high-resolution and contain original, non-copyrighted material (See performance guidelines for more information).

 - Masquerade Department has three different entry lists: